chauff/cse1500-web-transcripts/_practicals/vsc-usage.md

 _Note: after adding the URL of the remote repository and after indicating the folder where the local repository will be created, you will be asked for the GitHub user name and password._

-When you edit your project, the icon *Source Control* :point_down: at the left will indicate the number of files modified.
+When you edit your project, the `Source Control` icon :point_down: at the left will indicate the number of files modified.
 You can record a set of changes in your local repository by clicking on *Commit All*.
 Remember to add a meaningful message so it can be useful to follow the status of the project.
 You can see how to use other git commands [here](https://git-scm.com/docs).

 ![VSC source](../img/VSC-source.png)